BharathAjaygorli/healthcare-readmission-pipeline/README.md

 📅 Scheduling

-ADF pipeline is scheduled to run daily at 9 AM PST.
+ADF pipeline is scheduled to run daily at 9 AM PST using a trigger.

 ✉️ Alerting